ModelEarth/community/resources/censusreporter/README.md

 	python -V

+See a list of available python versions with pyenv:

+	pyenv install --list

+Install a new version

+	pyenv install 3.8.5

-Pick a version, then set it as the global python version:
+Pick a version, then set it as the global python version: <!-- was 3.7.6 -->

-	pyenv global 3.7.6
+	pyenv global 3.8.5

 ### Install poetry